Shobhit-Mishra-02/express/README.md

 # Express starter template with typescript

 This is just simple express starter template with typescript support and testing is done with jest and supertest.
+To get the express starter template with es6 support then select **es6** branch.

 ## Quick start